Federated Domain Generalization: A Survey: Methodologies: A Survey

 \subsubsection{Data generation-based FDG}

-Data generation-based FDG involves synthesizing new training examples from scratch using generative models, such as Variational Autoencoders (VAEs) or Generative Adversarial Networks (GANs).
-These models learn to generate new data samples that are similar to the training data in terms of their statistical properties and distribution but can be different in content and appearance.
+Data generation-based FDG involves synthesizing new training samples from scratch using generative models like Variational Autoencoders or Generative Adversarial Networks.
+In essence, the generative models used in data generation-based FDG are designed to produce new samples that strike a balance between similarity and diversity.
+The similarity in statistical properties ensures that the new samples are representative of the source domain, facilitating effective learning.
+Meanwhile, the introduction of variations in content and appearance broadens the model's exposure to potential variations it might encounter in unseen target domains, thereby improving its generalization capabilities.
 Data generation-based FDG can help overcome the limitations of limited and biased training data and improve the model's ability to generalize to new and unseen domains.
-Here, the $\mathcal{\hat S}^i = \mathcal{S}^i \cup C^i$, where $\mathcal{S}^i$ is the local real dataset of domain $i$ and $C^i$ is the virtual domain dataset used for data generation. \paragraph{Generative model} The generative model can be used to generate synthetic data that captures the common characteristics of the different domains, enabling better domain generalization.
+Here, the $\mathcal{\hat S}^i = \mathcal{S}^i \cup C^i$, where $\mathcal{S}^i$ is the local real dataset of domain $i$ and $C^i$ is the virtual domain dataset used for data generation. \paragraph{Generative model} The generative model can be used to generate synthetic data that captures the common characteristics of the different domains, enabling better DG.
 The choice of generative model for FDG depends on factors such as the characteristics of the data from different domains, the availability of labeled data in each domain, and the desired level of DG.